gvwilson/sensibleadventures/shapers/shapers.md

 and the outcome isn't critical to the game, the Director can decide that the characer gets an **[automatic success](#g:automatic-success)**.
 For example,
-suppose Madica wants to lift a crate of chocolates.
+suppose Gertrude wants to lift a crate of chocolates.
-Madica's Strength is +4
+Gertrude's Strength is +4
 and challenge's difficulty is -1 (the crate is larger than average, but not remarkably so) for a total bonus of +3, so the Director decides the player can skip the dice roll.